Houston Market Square: Stone Cladding, Veneer, Pilasters Design

 - Design review, assist to confirm feasibility.

 - Precision manufacturing to meet stringent tolerance requirements.

 - Consistency in color and finish for 17,000+ cast stone panels.

 - Construction planning support: The AAS team developed the manufacturing schedule to minimize stone holding space at the construction site.

 Design Process for Custom Manufacturing of Stone: Cladding, Veneer Design

 The AAS team reviewed the design drawings with the architect and contractor to confirm the design feasibility.
 The team worked closely with designers to suggest changes that would simplify the anchoring of the cast stone panels to the structural elements of the building.
-The detailed analysis and communication at the CAD drawing’s level confirmed design feasibility in initial stages of the project.
+The detailed analysis and communication at the CAD drawing’s level confirmed design feasibility in the initial stages of the project.

 CUSTOM DESIGN OF STONE PIECES:

-- AAS received control samples of the dark color Leuders limestone, and developed a custom batch mix to achieve a specific darker color hue for the cast stone panels.
+- AAS received control samples of the dark color Leuders limestone and developed a custom batch mix to achieve a specific darker color hue for the cast stone panels.